Inedo/inedo-docs/Content/installation/backing-up-restoring.md

 ### PostgreSQL (ProGet 2025+ Only)

 ProGet 2025+ can use PostgreSQL instead of SQL Server.
-The database is relatively easy to back-up using the built-in backup job (Admin > Databae Overview) or with the `inedodb backup` CLI command.
+The database is relatively easy to back-up using the built-in backup job (Admin > Database Overview) or with the `inedodb backup` CLI command.
 See [PostgreSQL Database Backup and Restore](/docs/installation/postgresql#backup) to learn more.

 ## Package Files Backup
 ::: (warning)